harry1357931/Maximum_Subarray_Problem/README.md

 which has the largest sum.
 For example, for the sequence of values -2, 1, -3, 4, -1, 2, 1, -5, 4;
 the contiguous subarray with the largest sum is 4, -1, 2, 1, with sum 6.

+Given an array, the program in this repository returns sum 6.

 Description:
 ============
 Finds the Sub Array having Maximum Sum and display that Sum

 Input Format:
 =============
 Takes input from Standard Input
 Example Input array: [ 2 -1 -1 -3 -2 3 -4 -8 -3 -8 9 -9 6 -4 2 7 5 ]

 Output:
 =======